your go-to guide for visiting Greater Portland

 Our Portland International Jetport takes health concerns seriously and is working closely with health professionals and airline partners to ensure the safety and well-being of passengers and employees.
 Learn more about the precautions and cleaning protocols the jetport has been employing in 2020.

 The Portland International Jetport is now hosting a state of Maine COVID-19 testing center.
 Passengers may elect to get tested on-site before entering the community.
 The site offers one-hour tests that cost $25 each or a FREE test that takes 72 hours to get results.
-Reservations are currently open through the end of December.
 Learn more.

 Take the Train to Maine